QuarchTechnologyLtd/QuarchPy/README.md

 ### Requirements

 - Python 3.8+
-- Access to Quarch modules or emulator
+- Access to Quarch modules
 - Appropriate drivers or connectivity (USB, LAN, or serial) as required by your hardware
 - Network or OS permissions to access the device